PrestaShop/docs/src/content/1.7/scale/benchmark/back-office.md

 	php app/console.php

 Fixtures are created in /generated_data/ directory.
-It contains xml files with data for each Prestashop entity, and images for products, categories…
+It contains xml files with data for each PrestaShop entity, and images for products, categories…

 #### Install a shop with generated fixtures

-To use these generated fixtures, you need to copy the directory content into the installation directory of Prestashop before installing the shop
+To use these generated fixtures, you need to copy the directory content into the installation directory of PrestaShop before installing the shop

 	cp -R generated_data/* [prestashop]/install/fixtures/fashion/